s-akinfiev/Learn2code/README.md

 | 1<br/>doesnt_exist.txt<br/>2<br/>Wow<br/>-1|n/a<br/>n/a<br/>| ~~doesnt_exist~~ |
 | 1<br/>aboba.txt<br/>2<br/>hi<br/>-1|n/a<br/>hi<br/>| ~~empty~~ |

-> Before sending the task, make sure that no unnecessary entries are displayed on the screen.
-There should only be an answer to the task
+> Before sending the task make sure that no unnecessary entries are displayed on the screen.
+There should only be an answer to the task.

 ***LOADING...***